rnyak/T4R/Appendices/Appendix_B-Preprocessing_and_Feature_Engineering.md

 Temporal features |  | hour of the day, day of the week | .. | Cyclical continuous features (using sine and cosine|
 Other continuous features |  price, relative price to the average of category |-| - |Standardization|

+**References**
+[1] Malte, Ludewig, et al. "Empirical analysis of session-based recommendation algorithms."
+(2020): 1-33.
+[2] Jannach, Dietmar, Malte Ludewig, and Lukas Lerche.
+"Session-based item recommendation in e-commerce: on short-term intents, reminders, trends and discounts."
+User Modeling and User-Adapted Interaction 27.3 (2017): 351-392.
+[3] Lerche, Lukas, Dietmar Jannach, and Malte Ludewig.
+"On the value of reminders within e-commerce recommendations."
+Proceedings of the 2016 Conference on User Modeling Adaptation and Personalization.
+2016.
+[4] Ren, Pengjie, et al. "Repeatnet: A repeat aware neural recommendation machine for session-based recommendation."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 33.
+No. 01.
+2019.